granthale/wip-book/content/Pieces/My planning system.md

 See [[Cal Newport's notes on planning]], [[Misc notes on planning]], [[Huberman's thoughts on motivation & drive]] and [[Huberman's thoughts on study habits]]

 [^1]: In my case — vitality (mental and physical health), curiosity, courage, mastery, connection
-[^2]: I'm planning to experiment with a longer-term definition of success at ages 50 and 80 as well
+[^2]: I'm planning to experiment with longer-term definitions of success at ages 50 and 80
 [^3]: E.g., an internal outcome could be "regularly excited to meet new people" while as an external outcome could be "surrounded by people who energize, challenge, and care deeply"
 [^4]: While creating a scaffold at the beginning of the session can be less fun than just getting right to work, I find that I end up getting much more done, and having more fun while doing it
 [^5]: I've been emphasizing finding joy in my work and enjoying the process rather than just trying to reach the outcome